Design Conditions for Intra-Group Learning of Sequence-Level Rewards: Token Gradient Cancellation: Conclusion

 \section{Conclusion}

-This paper formalizes a recurrent training instability into a \emph{structural boundary}: under sparse termination rewards, the stability of group-based reinforcement learning is constrained by the \emph{token-wise exchangeability} of the objective function.
-We show through gradient decomposition and minimal counterexamples that sequence-level multiplicative coupling breaks this symmetry, leading to gradient cancellation failure and inducing learning tax accumulation and entropy collapse.
-We argue that restoring this symmetry is a \emph{necessary but not sufficient} condition to mitigate these issues.
-Based on this, we propose two minimal intra-group transformations to restore the cancellation structure on shared tokens.
-Experimental results validate our testable predictions, confirming the explanatory and practical value of the structural boundary.
+This paper formalizes a recurring form of training instability as a \emph{structural boundary}: under sparse terminal rewards, the stability of group-based reinforcement learning is constrained by the \emph{token-level exchangeability} of the objective.
+Through gradient decomposition and minimal counterexamples, we show that sequence-level multiplicative coupling breaks this symmetry, causing gradient cancellation to fail and inducing accumulated learning tax and entropy collapse.
+We argue that restoring this symmetry is a \emph{necessary but not sufficient} condition for mitigating these issues.
+Building on this insight, we introduce two minimal within-group transformations that restore the cancellation structure on shared tokens.
+Experiments validate our testable predictions and demonstrate the explanatory and practical value of this structural boundary.